CandaScent Natural Candle Ingredients

 What is Beta-Caryophyllene?

-Beta-Caryophyllene is an aromatic molecule whose effects are mediated through our olfactory system - our sense of smell.
-Commonly occurring in many plants, Beta-Caryophyllene has been measured in particularly high levels in the essential oils of clove, rosemary, black pepper, hops, and cannabis.
-Thanks to recent research, scientists have reached a deeper understanding of this extraordinary compound, and how it benefits the human body.
+Beta-Caryophyllene is an aromatic molecule commonly occurring in many plants.
+Beta-Caryophyllene has been measured in particularly high levels in the essential oils such as basil, rosemary, lavender, and ylang ylang, which we include in our formulations.
+Thanks to recent research, scientists have reached a deeper understanding of this extraordinary molecule, and how it benefits the human body.
 Notably, research shows that Beta-Caryophyllene is instrumental in regulating our central and peripheral nervous systems.

 Beta-Caryophyllene, like its better known counterpart CBD, takes effect on the body through the Endocannabinoid System, or ECS.

 What is the Endocannabinoid System (ECS)?

 All mammals have an Endocannabinoid System, whose primary function is to keep the body in perfect harmony, or homeostasis.
 If we imagine our organs as a symphony orchestra, then the ECS is like their conductor.
 Communicating through a vast highway of neurotransmitters found throughout the body, the ECS directs, responds, corrects, manages, and signals to all of the other systems so they can perform in unison.